OfficeDev/open-xml-docs/docs/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 ## Parts and the vbaProject Part

-A word processing document package such as a file that has a .docx or .docm extension is in fact a .zip file that consists of several <span class="term">parts</span>.
+A word processing document package such as a file that has a .docx or .docm extension is in fact a .zip file that consists of several **parts**.
 You can think of each part as being similar to an external file.
 A part has a particular content type, and can contain content equivalent to an external XML file, binary file, image file, and so on, depending on the type.
 The standard that defines how